Huỳnh Thị Thanh Thủy: Music video

-Argumentative
+Fake photos

-Two months after being crowned Miss International, on social networks Facebook and TikTok in Vietnam, images of Thanh Thủy and Soobin Hoàng Sơn getting married and having a baby appeared everywhere.
-On January 17, SpaceSpeakers Label – Soobin's management company, spoke out against the act of editing false photos.
-On January 18, her management company also issued a statement clarifying that the above images were the product of artificial intelligence.
-The reason is said to be due to the effect at Green Wawe when the two had many interactions.
+Two months after winning Miss International, on Vietnamese Facebook and TikTok, fake images were posted of Thanh Thủy and Soobin Hoàng Sơn getting married and having a baby.
+On January 17, SpaceSpeakers Label – Soobin's management company, spoke out against these images.
+On January 18, her management company also issued a statement clarifying that they were created by artificial intelligence.

-This was extremely serious, because at that time she was still the reigning Miss Vietnam and had just been crowned Miss International.
-Both competitions are prestigious, large-scale and have a long history.
-Notably, beauty queens cannot marry or have children during their term.
-After the incident, the public raised questions about the impact of artificial intelligence.